preface-ai/coding-guideline-tips-and-others/guidelines/frontend-coding-standard/wrap-imported-library-into-custom-component.md

-# Encourage to wrap imported libraries & packages into custom components
+# Wrap imported libraries & packages into custom components

 It is better to wrap the imported external libraries and packages into the custom elements.